The FYW Student Portfolio

-Students in Composition (ENG*101) are required to make 12 pages of revised and finished writing in the form of linked documents available to reviewers.
+Students in Composition (ENG*101) are required to make 12 pages of revised and finished writing in the form of printed documents available to reviewers.
 Students in composition will also compose a cover letter that prepares the reader for the portfolio, argues why and how work meets the course and appropriate General Education abilities, and that reflects upon the learning process.

 Students may organize these requirements in the portfolio in a manner they and the professor consider appropriate.
-As of Fall 2009, some faculty in Composition will require paper portfolios.
-Others will require electronic portfolios.

 Composition II Students

 Students in Composition II (ENG*103) are required to make 15 pages of finished writing in the form of printed documents available to reviewers.
 This 15 pages must be the sum of three substantive and revised papers, so the page count will likely be higher than 15.
 For Professor Steve Ersinghaus, students should include RP1, RP2, and one other revised, substantive analysis (for example, Analysis 3) completed in Composition II.

 In addition to the 15 pages of revised content, students in Composition II will compose a cover letter that prepares the reader for the portfolio, argues why and how their work meets the course abilities, and that reflects upon the learning process using evidence from the student’s draft and final work.

 As with Composition, students may organize these requirements in the portfolio in a manner they and the professor deem appropriate.
 As of Spring 2017, some faculty in Composition II will require paper portfolios.
 Others will require the use of electronic portfolio.